ilyxabatko/private-staking/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Note

+StakenZ acknowledges that errors might occur during staking and unstaking transactions at this stage.
+If you encounter errors, change input amount or reload the page and try again.

+All the funds that was stuck in the burner wallet due to an error will be refunded to either your private balance or your connected wallet in the end, BUT be sure to save your private keypair to be able to ge your funds back in case unexpected behaviour occurs.

+The app operates on mainnet due to Elusiv "mSOL" incompatibility on Devnet, so at this point I'll ask someone from Elusiv team to review my code and be sure that your assets is safu.

 ## Resources

 - [Elusiv](https://elusiv.io/): Learn more about the privacy protocol that powers secure transactions and compliance solutions.
 - [Marinade Protocol](https://marinade.finance/): Explore the staking protocol that enables efficient liquidity staking on the Solana blockchain.

-## Note

-StakenZ acknowledges that errors might occur during staking and unstaking transactions at this stage.
-If you encounter errors, change input amount and try again.

 ## Author